microsoft/Low-Code/website/src/pages/lowcode-february/30Days.md

 ## Welcome!

-:::warning TENTATIVE ROADMAP
+:::tip PLANNED ROADMAP
-This is a tentative roadmap for #30DaysOfLowCode, a daily content series planned for the upcoming **LowCodeFebruary** campaign.
-Topics and schedule are subject to changes.
-Revisit this page for updates!
+This is a tentative roadmap for #30DaysOfLowCode, a series of daily content posts all through #LowCodeFebruary.
+Hear from our experts in the product teams and cloud advocacy and follow along at your own pace!
 :::

-Welcome to our month-long celebration of Low Code development and Fusion teams!
-Skill up on:
+We've organized the content into 4 themed weeks.
+Based on your level of experience with the topic, you can choose to pick specific weeks or posts to check out.
+If you are new to low code development, we recommend you read the posts in order.

  * **Fundamentals** of Power Platforms
  * **Backend Integrations** with Connectors, Azure